-The price related differential (PRD) is an indicator of vertical equity.
-The PRD is a relative comparison of all ratios in a set of sales.
+The price related differential (PRD) measures the relationship between the mean ratio and the aggregate mean ratio.
+It is a relative comparison of all ratios in a set of sales - an indicator of vertical equity or appraisal uniformity.
 All ratios can be above or below 100%, but it is how they compare to each other that matters.
-The PRD for a jurisdiction can be calculated using the following formula, where the mean aggregate ratio is aggregate ratio for the jurisdiction divided by the number of sales:
+The PRD for a jurisdiction can be calculated using the following formula, where the mean aggregate ratio is the aggregate ratio for the jurisdiction divided by the number of sales:

-$$\textit{Price Related Differential} = \frac{\textit{Mean Ratio}}{\textit{Mean Aggregate Ratio}} 100$$
+$$Price\ Related\ Differential = \frac{Mean\ Ratio}{Mean\ Aggregate\ Ratio}100$$

 The acceptable range for a PRD is between 0.98 and 1.03.
-A PRD less than 1.00 indicates progressivity, and a PRD greater than 1.00 indicates regressivity.
+In general, a PRD greater than 1.00 indicates that higher-value properties are under-appraised relative to low-value properties (regressive assessment).
+Conversely, a PRD less than 1.00 indicates that lower priced properties are under-appraised (progressive assessment).

 While the PRD is easy to calculate and can indicate an instance of inequity, it cannot quantify the extent of that inequity.
 It is also susceptible to error in small sample sizes and overstates the degree or regressivity or understates the degree of progressivity.
 For these reasons, counties are encouraged to focus their attention on the price related bias.